MartonTurbuk/ASMT/notes/D3 assesment preparation.md

 6. We can use -Xms and Xmx JVM option to define the startup size and maximum size of heap memory.
 We can use -Xss to define the stack memory size.
 7. When stack memory is full, Java runtime throws `java.lang.StackOverFlowError`, whereas if heap memory is full, it throws `java.lang.OutOfMemoryError: Java Heap Space error`.

-### Java stack memory

-> Stack Memory ins Java is used for static memory allocation and the execution of a thread.

-It contains primitive values that are specific to a method and references to objects referred from the methods that are in a heap.
-Access to this memory is in Last-In-First-Out (LIFO) order.
-Whenever we call a new method a new block is created on top of the stack which contains values specific to that method, like primitive variables and references to objects.
-When the method finished execution, its corresponding stack frame is flushed, the flow goes back to the calling method, and space becomes available for the next method.
-Stack memory size is much smalled compared to Heap memory.

-**Key features of stack memory:**

-- It grows and shrinks as new methods are called and returned, respectively.
-- Variables inside the stack exist only as long as the method that created them is running.
-- It's automatically allocated and deallocated when the method finished execution.
-- If this memory is full, Java throws java.lang.StackOverFlowError.
-- Access to this memory is fast when compared to heap memory.
-- This memory is thread-safe, as each thread operates in its own stack.

-### Java heap memory

-> Heap space is used for the dynamic memory allocation of Java objects and JRE classes at runtime.
-This is shared memory, multiple threads can reach it.

-New objects are always created in heap space, and the references to these objects are stored in stack memory.
-These objects have global access, and we can access them from anywhere in the application.
-Garbage Collection runs on the heap memory to free the memory used by objects that don't have any reference.

-**Key features of Java Heap Memory:**

-- It's accessed via complex memory management techniques that include Young Generation, Old or Tenured Generation, and Permanent Generation.
-- If heap space is full, Java throws java.lang.OutOfMemoryError.
-- Access to this memory is comparatively slower than stack memory.
-- This memory, in contrast to stack, isn't automatically deallocated.
-It needs Garbage Collector to free up unused objects to keep the efficiency of the memory usage.
-- Unlike stack, a heap isn't thread safe and needs to be guarded by properly synchronizing the code.

 ![JMM-Mode](../images/JMM-model.png)